IQAndreas/markdown-licenses/gnu-fdl-v1.3.md

 giving the public permission to use the Modified Version under the terms of this License, in the form shown in the Addendum below.
-* **G.** Preserve in that license notice the full lists of Invariant Sections and required Cover Texts given in the Document's license notice.
+* **G.** Preserve in that license notice the full lists of Invariant Sections and required Cover Texts given in the Document’s license notice.
 * **H.** Include an unaltered copy of this License.
 * **I.** Preserve the section Entitled “History”, Preserve its Title, and add to it an item stating at least the title, year, new authors, and